marcuzy/tslint-origin-ordered-imports-rule/README.md

 # TSLint Origin Ordered Imports Rule
 > Custom rule for tslint

-Strict order for imports (Import of `NodeJS Core module / node_modules` must be higher than import of `User module`) + your own import groups defined using regexps.
+Strict order for imports ("Lib import" must be higher than "User import") + your own import groups defined by regexps.

-🚀This plugin needs minimum configuration to start:
+🚀 This plugin needs minimum configuration to start:

 ```shell
 npm i -D tslint-origin-ordered-imports-rule